About me

 Training, qualifications & experience

 As a Contemporary Psychotherapist, I am accredited by the UKCP.
 After volunteering at Mind in London for some time, I took the step to set up in private practice.
 I am passionate about working with women and guiding them on their healing journey.
-As an Integrative Psychotherapist and Counsellor, I particularly work with clients with trauma, anxiety, relationship issues, and those affected by grief/loss.
+As an Integrative Psychotherapist and Counsellor, I particularly work with clients with trauma, anxiety, and relationship issues.

 Member organisations